G24-gem/Click-n-send/README.md

 - *Dynamic Conversation*: Recipients can see the message being typed, creating a more interactive conversation experience.
 - *Real-time Feedback*: Users can see when the recipient is typing, allowing for a more engaging and responsive conversation.

+### Benefits
+- *Enhanced Communication*: Click-n-Send enables users to communicate more effectively, with a more dynamic and interactive conversation experience.
+- *Increased Productivity*: Users can convey their thoughts and ideas in real-time, without waiting for the entire message to be composed.

+Gem is expert is not Ayoola the vibe coder